chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 #### Class Probabilities
 We see some improvements in the differentiation in distributions of predicted probabilities for aircraft types that the model performed relatively poorly on: Boeing, C-130, C-135, C-5, F-15, F-22, Private Jet, and Twin Turboprop.
 The F-22 remains the aircraft type that needs the most work.

 Separately, note that in the bar plot (first chart), the mean value for correctly and incorrectly predicted probabilities for A-10 was almost identical.
-This was because there was exactly one confident but incorrect prediction that a C-130 was an A-10.
+This was because there was exactly one confidently wrong prediction that a C-130 was an A-10.

 <img src="../graphics/2020-09-05-deep-learning-for-aircraft-recognition/img25_class_probs.png" style='margin-left: auto; margin-right: auto; display: block;'>